BioroboticsLab/IBA/README.md

 # Per-Sample Bottleneck

 This repository contains an easy-to-use pytorch implementation for the Per-Sample Bottleneck for attribution.
+See our paper for more detail: ["Restricting the Flow: Information Bottlenecks for Attribution"](https://openreview.net/forum?id=S1xWh1rYwB).
 In the notebook [example.ipynb](example.ipynb), the Per-Sample Bottleneck is applied to pretrained ImageNet networks.

 A short usage-description: